Albany Fonblanque: Board of Trade

 Fonblanque was offered the governorship of Nova Scotia; but though greatly interested in colonial matters and using every effort to advocate a more generous political system leading to colonial self-government, he again decided not to abandon his beloved Examiner.
 In 1847, however, domestic reasons induced him to accept the post of statistical secretary of the Board of Trade.
 This compelled him to resign from The Examiner, although he continued to contribute to it under the control of John Forster.
 During the later years of his life Fonblanque took no prominent part in public affairs.
 He died aged 79.
 By then he was, as his nephew Edward Fonblanque observed, a man who had lived and toiled in an age gone by, in a cause long since established.

-Albany Fonblanque's political activity may be judged from his England under Seven Administrations (1837), which compares the course of social and political events in England frnm 1826 to 1837.
+Albany Fonblanque's political activity may be judged from his England under Seven Administrations (1837), which compares the course of social and political events in England from 1826 to 1837.
 As a journalist, he must be regarded in the light of a reformer.